Netflix/metaflow/metaflow/tutorials/08-autopilot/README.md

 **This example revisits 'Episode 06-statistics-redux: Computing in the Cloud'.
 With Metaflow, you don't need to make any code changes to schedule your flow in the cloud.
-In this example we will schedule the 'stats.py' workflow using the 'step-functions create' command line argument.
-This instructs Metaflow to schedule your flow on AWS Step Functions without changing any code.
+In this example we will schedule the 'stats.py' workflow using the 'argo-workflows create' command line argument.
+This instructs Metaflow to schedule your flow on Argo Workflows without changing any code.
-You can execute your flow on AWS Step Functions by using the 'step-functions trigger' command line argument.
+You can execute your flow on Argo Workflows by using the 'step-functions trigger' command line argument.
 You can use a notebook to setup a simple dashboard to monitor all of your Metaflow flows.**